NVIDIA-Omniverse/kit-extension-sample-excel-connection/exts/omni.sample.excel_connection/docs/README.md

 # Python Extension Example [omni.sample.excel_connection]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This is a sample extension that connects NVIDIA Omniverse to Microsoft Excel.
+The full source code along with assets can be found [here](https://github.com/NVIDIA-Omniverse/kit-extension-sample-excel-connection).